 - Chronic high blood pressure, heart disease, cardiomyopathy, heart attack, and stroke

-The Relationship between Alcohol Abuse and Heart Disease
+The Relationship between Alcohol and Heart Disease

 Heart disease is a term covering several conditions of the cardiovascular system, typically related to a process called atherosclerosis.
 This process begins when plaque builds up along the walls of arteries, reducing blood flow to and from the heart; this leads to high blood pressure.
 This buildup can also increase the risk of blood clots, which can cause a stroke or heart attack.